 Sometimes, being selfish isn't such a bad thing, and packing your bags and jetting off on a solo adventure is, arguably, one of those times.
 Travelling on your own is the best way to do exactly what you want to do; no waiting for someone else, missing out on an activity, or - even worse - enduring an activity you didn't want to do in the first place.
-Whether this is your first time venturing off on your own or simply the latest in a long list of solo holidays, here are our favourite solo holidays for 2020.
+Whether this is your first time venturing off on your own or simply the latest in a long list of solo holidays, here are our best solo holiday ideas...

 For the Soul Searchers...
 Portugal